rieckpil/progmot/content/post/writing-a-book-remotely.md

 date: 2022-04-19T10:00:00+02:00
 slug: "/writing-and-self-publishing-a-non-fiction-book-with-strangers"
 author: "Philip"
-summary: "A one-year retrospect after co-authoring and self-publishing a technical eBook about Spring Boot and AWS with co-authors I met on Twitter."
+summary: "A one-year retrospect after co-authoring and self-publishing a technical ebook about Spring Boot and AWS with co-authors I met on Twitter."
-description: "A one-year retrospect after co-authoring and self-publishing a technical eBook about Spring Boot and AWS with co-authors I met on Twitter."
+description: "A one-year retrospect after co-authoring and self-publishing a technical ebook about Spring Boot and AWS with co-authors I met on Twitter."
 cover:
   image: "/img/features-images/writing-a-book-remotely.png"
   alt: "Writing and Self-Publishing a Non-fiction Book With Strangers"